 - Trucking accidents: Trucking accidents can cause life changing injuries.
 Federal regulations require truckers to keep specific logs and documents that play a key part in every trucking lawsuit.
 If you have been injured by a big-rig eighteen-wheeler, it is important to seek the advice of counsel right away.
 Preservation of evidence is very important in any case but even more so in trucking cases.
 Hiring an attorney to send out a preservation of evidence letter to the trucking company as soon as possible is necessary to preserve all evidence that supports your case.
 Otherwise, as Chris has seen in representing trucking companies, driver logs and other documents will be “lost” or deleted in accordance with record retention policies put in place so that trucking companies can delete evidence and say they were just acting in accordance with their policies.

-You should talk with an attorney if you have been injured in any kind of accident or lost someone you love.
+You should talk with an attorney if you have been injured in any kind of accident, animal attack, or lost someone you love.
 Our Mount Juliet firm can help you fight for your compensation or help you find the right path to get the results you need.

 Damages Available in Mount Juliet Personal Injury Claims

 In Tennessee personal injury claims, you can recover compensation for the economic and non-economic damages you sustained due to the at-fault party’s actions.
 While economic damages concern your financial losses, non-economic damages refer to your physical and emotional pain and suffering.

 Common types of damages available in Mount Juliet personal injury claims include the following.

 - Lost wages and loss of future earnings

 - Disability accommodations, such as mobility equipment